 Come on tonearm manufacturers!

-I continue to be appalled at the utter disregard for standards in this industry.
+I continue to be appalled at the utter disregard for standards in our industry.

 In the absence of standards, can’t we at least accept some statistical norms and design with this in mind?